cmunch1/cmunch1/README.md

 I've pretty much done everything in the industry - set up a lab from scratch and take it through an onsite audit and accreditation, set up and manage quality systems, train people, manage people, fire people, etc...

-And then I discovered Machine Learning and Data Sciencea about a year and a half ago.
+And then I discovered Machine Learning and Data Science about a year and a half ago.
 I was amazed at how much learning material was online.
 It looked awesome, and it looked like a great match with my background - a bit of coding, databases, math, statistics, and science.
 I was being called, and I had to answer.